 In a few months from now, Nigeria will be going into another general election, making it the fourth general election conducted in the Nation's Fourth Republic.
 The last three elections were held in 1999, 2003 and 2007.
-These elections were not without severe criticisms both from local (National) and international communities because of their peculiar nature and elections not only because their votes may not count at the end of the day but because they have lost interest in voting as those they had voted for before now disappointed them due to lack of performance and their rapid transformation from acute penury to stupendous wealth, all at the expense of the electorate.
-It is perhaps why the National Chairman of PDP submits that the party has been handed over to godfathers who, with 'reckless abandon', impose candidates with questionable character and no leadership qualities on the citizens.
+These elections were not without severe criticisms both from local (National) and international communities because of their peculiar nature and character: rigging, destruction or disappearance of ballot boxes, doctoring of results, thuggery and intimidation of the masses.
+These kinds of electoral frauds informed the public cynicism and apathy.
+Many Nigerians are sceptical of the credibility of the 2011 elections not only because their votes may not count at the end of the day but because they have lost interest in voting as those they had voted for before now disappointed them due to lack of performance and their rapid transformation from acute penury to stupendous wealth, all at the expense of the electorate.
+It is perhaps why the National Chairman of PDP submits that the party has been handed over to godfathers who, with 'reckless abandon', impose candidates questionable character and no leadership qualities on the citizens.
 Such people elected under the platform of the party have consistently brought public odium on the party to the chagrin of PDP members and the nation at large (Nwodo, 2010).
 Their apathetic behaviour also finds expression in the Hobbessien nature of politicking in Nigeria-'War of all against all'.
 Interestingly, INEC is not oblivious of these concerns expressed by the public.
-While the excitement generated by the appointment of Professor Attahiru Jega as Chairman of INEC is making waves across the country, the question is, can he organise a truly free and fair polls similar to that of Professor Humphrey Nwosu in 1993 which was believed to be the best election Nigeria had ever had, or will he end up like his immediate predecessor, Professor Maurice Iwu who failed to serve the Nigerian citizens but the ruling political party which appointed
+While the excitement generated by the appointment of Professor Attahiru Jega as Chairman of INEC is making waves across the country, the question is, can he organise a truly free and fair polls similar to that of Professor Humphrey Nwosu in 1993 which was believed to be the best election Nigeria had ever had, or will he end up like his immediate predecessor, Professor Maurice Iwu who failed to serve the Nigerian citizens but the ruling political party which appointed him.